-Jackson County Campus permanent records (academic, technical, and vocational) are maintained by the Director of Student Services' officer under the supervision of Mrs. Joan Wilson, Secretary to the Director of Student Services and Records Clerk.
+Jackson County Campus permanent records (academic, technical, and vocational) are maintained by the Director of Student Services' office under the supervision of the Secretary to the Director of Student Services and Records Clerk, Mrs. Joan Wilson.
 Veterans Certifications are the responsibility of the Veterans Secretary, Mrs. Helen Davis.
 Current financial records are maintained by the Director of Finance, Mr. Gus H. Puhle.